 GOAL Core Curriculum

 Students in the GOAL program will take courses from four different content areas in order to further students' knowledge and nurture lifelong learning.
 The core curriculum was designed as a way to best prepare students for a successful post-school transition.
 Each content area was selected with the purpose of fostering competencies in a variety of areas in order to better educate the whole person.
 Students will work with the GOAL team to choose the classes that both satisfy the core curriculum, but also serve as the best fit for their post-school success.
-The GOAL team has selected four content areas that all students in the GOAL Program must complete:
+The GOAL team has selected four content areas that all students in the GOAL Program are highly encouraged to complete:

 - Communications: Regardless of an individual's chosen career, communication skills are integral to success.
-From gaining confidence and competence in multiple modalities of communication to learning ways to interact with loved ones and business relationships alike, the GOAL Program believes a course in communications is the way to accomplish this goal.
+From gaining confidence and competence in multiple modalities of communication to learning ways to interact with loved ones and business relationships alike, the GOAL Program believes a course in communications is the way to accomplish this goal (3-credits).

 - Social Sciences: Our primary goal for students graduating the GOAL Program is for students to live a full, meaningful life, and to be fully integrated and included in their communities.
-By taking a course in the social sciences, students have the opportunity to better understand society as a whole, as well as the relationships within.
+By taking a course in the social sciences, students have the opportunity to better understand society as a whole, as well as the relationships within (3-credits).

 - University 101: The University of Northern Colorado encourages all incoming students to take this course as a way to introduce students to the life of higher education.
 Students enrolled in the course are able to learn academic skills that will be crucial to their success, develop meaningful relationships with their peers, and navigate the challenges of becoming a college student.
-The GOAL Program requires all incoming freshmen to take a University 101 course in their first semester.
+The GOAL Program requires all incoming freshmen to take a University 101 course in their first semester (3-credits).